Turro75/DS203-DSOQuad/WildcatV5.6/Fix for 8MB devices.md

 Every issue disappeared, I realized it was partially working with CFG because those files were 512B (now 4096B), with other filesizes the filesystem got messed.

-Here https://github.com/Turro75/AlterBIOS/tree/test You can find my fork of Alterbios (not sure JPA can work on it anymore) where I put a Compiled folder with all binaries ready to flash.
+Here https://github.com/PetteriAimonen/AlterBIOS/tree/master/Compiled You can find the Compiled folder with all binaries ready to flash, I already patched all 4 SYS versions I found (1.52 , 1.60 , 1.62, 1.64), anyway the 1.64 will work on any hardware release.

+Morevover since SYS+Alterbios < 32KB I did a little change to fit both SYS and Alterbios within SYS slot (ALT_F1XX.HEX) so flashing is easier and we won't cause any interference with other projects that use the memory region originally used by alterbios (0x08044000 - 0x08045FFF).

-Installation is easy:
+Installation of original Alterbios is easy:

-load HEX file on DFU or
+load Altbios.HEX and Alt_B1xx.SYS files on DFU or

-load ADR+BIN on DFU or
+load ADR+BIN of both on DFU or

 load BIN with stm32flash (following debrick instructions)